Thai art: Crafts and decorative arts

 Chang Sip Mu refers to ten different types of craftsmen highly respected in Thai culture.
 The term "Chang" means a skilled artisan or technician, while "Sip Mu" means ten groups.
 This tradition dates back to the Ayutthaya period, where there were even more groups of craftsmen.
 Each group has a specific skill set, including drawing and painting, carving, engraving, turning, casting, molding and sculpting, model building, lacquering, metal beating, and plastering.
 For centuries, these craftsmen have passed down their skills through generations.
 Their works of art include Buddha images, lacquerware, metalwork, and decorative patterns.

 Basketry

 Wicker weaving has been an integral part of Thailand's handicraft tradition for centuries.
-Thai craftsmen have honed their skills in creating wicker products made from various materials such as bamboo, rattan, palm leaves, coconut leaf, krajood leaf, lipao, and other plant-based materials.
+Thai craftsmen have honed their skills in creating wicker products made from different materials such as bamboo, rattan, palm leaves, coconut leaf, krajood leaf, lipao, and other plant-based materials.
 These products are commonly found in Thai households and range from furniture pieces like chairs and tables to smaller items like baskets, trays, lamps, and other.
 The craft is typically passed down through families and small workshops, where the next generation of craftsmen learns the techniques and intricacies of wicker weaving.